sourcegraph/handbook/content/support/index.md

 ## Our ethos

 Customer Support at Sourcegraph exists to resolve technical issues and answer technical/product questions in a way that feels (reasonably) effortless for our customers.
+The team is comprised of application engineers.
 We show up for our customers (pre-sales and post-sales), open source users, and teammates by living up to our Sourcegraph values and handbook, as well as by honoring our...

 ### guiding principles: